Explore more from Regiments and Corps

 As part of 4th Division, it held the Duke of Wellington’s right flank at Waterloo (1815), seeing no action during the battle but capturing Cambrai in its aftermath.
 It then joined the Army of Occupation in France for a year, before returning to Britain.

-In 1819, the regiment was sent to South Africa to fight in the Fifth Cape Frontier War, sailing from there to India three years later.
-That Indian deployment lasted until 1840 and included service in Burma.
+The regiment was sent to South Africa in 1819 to fight in the Fifth Cape Frontier War.
+It sailed directly from there to India three years later.
+This deployment lasted until 1840 and included service in Burma.

 The regiment was still in India in 1881, when it was merged with the 39th (Dorsetshire) Regiment of Foot to form The Dorsetshire Regiment.